top of page

 Glaucoma – where the optic nerve is damaged by excess pressure – is responsible for about 10% of blind registrations in the UK.
 Can INSIGHT datasets help researchers looking for new and improved ways of diagnosing and managing Glaucoma?

-A number of studies have shown that artificial intelligence algorithms can successfully screen for glaucoma and the risk of glaucoma progression through the analysis of OCT scans, fundus photography and visual fields tests.
-You can see some of the academic papers related to these studies on our Resources page.
+A number of studies have shown that AI algorithms can successfully screen for glaucoma and the risk of glaucoma progression through the analysis of OCT scans, fundus photography and visual fields tests.
+You can find some of the academic papers related to these studies on our Resources page.

 Personalised medicine

-Listen to an interview with Dr Jill Hopkins from Roche (an INSIGHT partners) about personalised medicine
+Listen to an interview with Dr Jill Hopkins from Roche (an historic INSIGHT partner) about personalised medicine

 Find out more about personalised medicine on the NHS England website